TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/2 Shadowmantle/Session 16.md

 - It cannot be unattuned without remove curse
 - It gives disadvantage on wisdom saving throws against divination magic

 The party asked Xandela about her family and their history.
-Apparently Valindra was drafted in a war against Netheril, but that's strange.
+Apparently Valindra was drafted in a war against Netheril.
 That war was during the 1480s when an Netherese enclave exited from the shadowfell.
 It culimnated in a seige of the capital, and ended in 1489.
 It's now 1495.

 [[Alisandra Cimber]] is an Abara: an ancient protector of the city of [[The Lost City of Mezero]].
 She dissapeared with the city when the last bit dissapeared.
 When the last bit of Mezero was destroyed, she was thought dead along with it.
 It broke [[Artus Cimber]] and caused him to go to a dark place.